Tasting Notes For Each Flavor

-Pistachio Nut Pistachios never really stand out for their aromas, yet this flavor does for its nutty earthy tones & flavor.
+Pistachio Nut Pistachios never really stand out for their aromas, yet this flavor smells fairly rich, is nutty and has earthy tones.
 Taste-wise, this is the easy-to-enjoy flavor you get when you crack open and chew a bunch of pistachios, and savor the creamy butter that you create by holding and savoring them in your mouth.
 People with advanced palates might perceive a richer very pleasant secondary unami layer.
 [This also blends well with several other of our flavors –like a touch of our Dark Chocolate.
 Beyond being a baker’s dream, try this in your next coffee, yogurt, smoothie or ice cream.

 Toasted Almonds Fresh nutty and sweet aromas of almonds –without any sugars, and slow-roasted almond in its soft body of flavor.
 This flavor reveals some great almond nut-laden layers of taste in the middle, and a soft lingering finish.
 What’s nice here is that it is a bit more forward than some of the other Flavor Essence flavorings, but it still has a clean daintiness with no odd aftertastes.
 The flavor is nicely amplified when you add your own sweeteners that you desire.